benchristel/sindarin/preface.md

 no previous experience with foreign languages, although a little knowledge of English grammar won't hurt, and if you *have* studied a foreign language, that's better still.
-At a minimum, you should know terms like [.term noun], [.term verb], [.term first person], and [.term past tense], or be ready to look them up!
+At a minimum, you should be acquainted with terms like [.term noun], [.term verb], [.term first person], and [.term past tense], or be ready to look them up!